 Walking Through Walls

-Physicist Brent Blue, the NIF Nuclear Security Applications Program manager, prefers offering visitors both the physical tour and the augmented reality option when possible, to illustrate his explanations of the science behind the work done at NIF.
+Physicist Brent Blue, the NIF National Security Applications Program manager, prefers offering visitors both the physical tour and the augmented reality option when possible, to illustrate his explanations of the science behind the work done at NIF.

 “With the ART, you can literally walk through layers of the Target Chamber you can’t even see when you’re standing physically next to it,” Blue said.
 He especially likes how the tool can show the laser beams hitting the target and can make the chamber appear transparent.